deckerweb/builder-list-pages/README.md

 * _Astra Site Builder_ (Layouts) (part of _Astra Pro_ for the _Astra_ Theme)
 * _OceanWP Library_ (part of _OceanWP_ Theme)

+#### Compatibility with ClassicPress (fork of WP)
+* This plugin itself is compatible!
+* As long as the _Page Builder_ is compatible then you can use this plugin here as a perfect helper tool
+* Current compatible Builders:
+  * ZionBuilder - tested the free version
+  * Beaver Builder - works (CP Forum)
+  * Breakdance – I played around with the Pro version v2.3.0 and to my surprise it worked in CP 2.4.1 without any issues.
+So it also worked with my plugin.
+  * I am sure, more builders from the above list will work fine.
+I just have not the time to test them all everytime...
+  * Bricks Builder – I guess this one might work also, but note it needs a [compat plugin](https://github.com/Hakira-Shymuy/cpbricksfixes) (to make Bricks work with CP)

 ---

 ## Frequently Asked Questions

 ### Why should it be important to have these Views/ Submenus?
 Good question.
 This could be extremely useful if you have a lot of pages for example and only a few of them are built with your Page Builder.
 Then the additional **view** and **submenu** offer a "filter" to just query for those few pages.
 That makes total sense for Administrators, Editors, Clients and other use cases.
 This should be a default, to have these views.
-Sadly, most Builders just don't offer it.
+Sadly, most Builders just don't offer that.

 ### The View is showing (0) items?
 That can happen if you have only items of that post type edited in your Builder but in _Draft_ state.
 Just **publish** this post type item.
 And also make sure that it contains at least _one_ element/widget of the Builder _in it_.
 Then it will all make sense.
 (Meaning, WordPress needs to see a hidden meta key for that page/item, that mostly gets set when adding an element and publish – or at least save – the whole thing.)

+### Will more Builders be supported?
+Mostly not.
+Only when another Builder is easy to integrate and works (like the others) with the principle of meta key/value pair.
+If I missed such a Builder, please [create an Issue](https://github.com/deckerweb/builder-list-pages/issues) on the GitHub repository of this plugin so I can consider integration.
+Otherwise no further integration is planned.
+(The Builders I personally need are already covered: _Bricks_, _Oxygen_, _Breakdance_, _Elementor_.)

 ### Why did you create this plugin?
 Back in 2019 I needed it myself for a few sites I maintained.
 Those sites were powered by Elementor (Pro).
-Once I discovered a code snippet offering these views, I enhanced the snippet (security, better labels) and made a plugin out of it.
+Once I discovered a code snippet offering these views, I enhanced the snippet (security, better labels, etc.) and made a plugin out of it.
 It was just for "private" use.
 A few years later I needed it again but now for other builders (Oxygen, Bricks, Breakdance ...), so I developed the plugin further and made a more robust solution out of it, working with more Builders.
+And this is now the result.

 ### Why is this plugin not on wordpress.org Plugin Repository?
 Because the restrictions there for plugin authors are becoming more and more.
 It would be possible, yes, but I don't want that anymore.
 The same for limited support forums for plugin authors on .org.
 I have decided to leave this whole thing behind me.